No Bragging Rights: 2005–present

 On March 30, 2011, AMP posted an interview with Christian Lee and Handsome Rick.

-On July 19, 2011 bassist Rick McDonald announced his departure from the group and had the following to say:
+On July 19, 2011, bassist Rick McDonald announced his departure from the group.

-“The decision to part ways with NBR has not been an easy one.
-Throughout the last 4 years of touring I’ve made so many friends and have had experiences that will give me a lifetime of memories to share.
-I’ve decided to take my hobby in graphic design to the next level and go full time with it, leaving no room for NBR’s non-stop tour schedule.
-I still love everyone in the band (except Daniel =P) and will continue to help and support them all the way to the top.”

-The band will be joined by fill-in bassist Ryan “Beard” Warrell (ex: To Something Beautiful, A Thorn For Every Heart etc.) for their upcoming Beautiful and Spineless Headline Tour and future dates until a permanent replacement is found.
+The band will be joined by fill-in bassist Ryan "Beard" Warrell (ex: To Something Beautiful, A Thorn for Every Heart etc.) for their upcoming Beautiful and Spineless Headline Tour and future dates until a permanent replacement is found.